 In London, go to the markets, Portobello, Camden, Borough for the local flavours.

-Hope this helps. over 11 years ago
+Hope this helps. almost 12 years ago

 this might help for London

-cheers. over 11 years ago
+cheers. almost 12 years ago